 Rooted in the most densely populated and largest economy, it’s understandable, and maybe inevitable, that businesses, institutions and individuals are starting to take Chinese seriously.

-If Chinese has also piqued your interest, then knowing its origins will prepare you for an enriching and troublesome journey; as a wise man once said: “It is wise to dig the well before you are thirsty”.
+If Chinese has also piqued your interest, then knowing its origins will prepare you for an enriching and troublesome journey. as a wise man once said: “It is wise to dig the well before you are thirsty”.
 Let’s bring you up to speed with the history of the Chinese language!

 Squiggles, Strokes and Dashes